2005 Ahvaz unrest: Background

-However, some human rights groups have accused the Iranian government of discrimination and other human rights violations against Iranian Arabs and violating the constitutional guarantees of equality.
+However, some human rights groups have accused the Iranian government of discrimination and other human rights violations against Iranian Arabs and of violating the constitutional guarantees of equality.
 Amnesty International says:

 Despite the Arab population remaining largely loyal to Iran during the Iran-Iraq war in the 1980s, the central government in Tehran has continued to view Arab Iranians with suspicion.
 Iranian Arabs claim this has led to discriminatory policies and unequal access to resources aimed at social development.

 According to the US Department of State:

 In general the government (i.e. of Iran) did not discriminate on the basis of race, disability, language, or social status; however, it discriminated on the basis of religion, sex, and ethnicity.
-The poorest areas of the country are those inhabited by ethnic minorities, such as by the Baluchis in Sistan va Baluchestan Province and by Arabs in the southwest.
+The poorest areas of the country are those inhabited by ethnic minorities, such as the Baluchis in Sistan va Baluchestan Province and by Arabs in the southwest.
 Much of the damage suffered by Khuzestan Province during the eight-year war with Iraq has not been repaired; consequently, the quality of life of the largely Arab local population was degraded.
 Kurds, Azeris, and Ahvazi Arabs were not allowed to study their languages.

-According to Article 16 of Constitution of the Islamic Republic of Iran, Arabic is taught in all classes of secondary school and in all areas of study including universities.
+According to Article 16 of the Constitution of the Islamic Republic of Iran, Arabic is taught in all classes of secondary school and in all areas of study including universities.